Ludum-DEV/SafeMAL/README.md

 All The Malware Scripts In Here Have A EULA.
 Which means, I take no responsibility for any damage caused to your/someone else's computer.
 This Is A Non-Disguised Malware Which Means You Know Exactly What You Are Installing.
+To Install Them, Use An Extension Such As Tampermonkey.
+I Condone The Use Of These To Happen In A VM (Virtual Machine).